 Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

-The first time you practice this sequence of yoga poses, remain in each posture for 5–10 breaths.
-The emphasis is on practicing the poses individually first to discover how you respond and adapt to the strain.
-Once you feel confident with the poses and the transitions in between them, you can turn it into a vinyasa practice by linking your movements with your breath.
-Try moving through it at a pace of 1 breath per movement.
+Start by practicing these yoga poses for core strength one at a time to discover how you respond and adapt to the strain.
+When you feel confident with the poses and the transitions in between them, you can turn it into a vinyasa practice by linking your movements with your breath.
+Try moving through it at a pace of one breath per movement.

-To come into Boat Pose, come to a seated position and bend your knees, and bring your feet to the mat.
-Lean back slightly to balance on your seat, reach your hands behind your knees or on the backs of your thighs, and lift your heels to knee level with your lower legs parallel to the mat.
+Come to a seated position on the mat, bend your knees, and bring your feet to the mat.
+Lean back slightly to balance on your seat, place your hands behind your knees or on the backs of your thighs, and lift your heels to knee level with your lower legs parallel to the mat in Boat Pose.
 Keep your back straight and your gaze on your feet.
-Press your inner arches together and spreading your toes.
-Straighten your arms and spread your fingers.
-(Or you can keep your hands behind your knees.)
+Press your inner arches together and spread your toes.
+Stay here or straighten your arms.
 Draw your upper arm bones back and broaden across your chest.
-Engage your low belly and lift your chest.
+Engage your low belly and lift your chest toward the ceiling.
+Breathe.

 See also: Boat Pose Made Easy

 From Boat Pose, cross your ankles, roll over your feet, and step back to Plank Pose with your feet hip-distance apart and your shoulders over your wrists.
 Press the base of your fingers into the mat, soften your thoracic spine (upper and middle back), and hug your thumbs toward the center of your mat.
 Extend your crown forward and reach your heels back.
-Lengthen your tailbone toward your heels and zip up your low belly.
-(You can try lifting one leg and hovering it above the mat or crossing at your ankles.)
+Lengthen your tailbone toward your heels and engage your low belly.
+If you like, you can try lifting one leg and hovering it above the mat or crossing at your ankles.)
 Breathe.

 From Plank Pose, start to shift your weight into your left hand and slowly roll to the left, coming onto the outer edge of your left foot and stacking your heels.
 Slowly lift your right arm straight toward the ceiling in Side Plank.
 Press down into your left hand, broaden across your chest, and reach a little higher with both your right hand and your hips.
-Lift your gaze and spread the fingers of your top hand.
-Slowly return to Plank and remain here for 5 breaths.
+Lift your gaze to your right hand.
+Slowly roll back into Plank and remain here for 5 breaths.
 Repeat on the other side.

-From Plank, press your hips up and back into Downward-Facing Dog Pose.
-Push the tops of your thighs back as you bring your heels toward the floor.
+From Plank Pose, press your hips up and back into Downward-Facing Dog Pose.
+Push the tops of your thighs back as you bring your heels toward the floor in Downward-Facing Dog.
 Firm your shoulder blades against your back as you press through the base of your index fingers.
 You can walk it out here if you’d like by bending one knee and straightening the other.

 Add a twist by drawing your hands to heart center, inhale, and lift your chest to meet your hands.
-Exhale and twist, hooking your left arm over your right thigh.
-Continue to ride your breath, lengthening as you inhale, twisting as you exhale.
-Press your outer shins in, drawing in from your foundation.
+Exhale and twist, hooking your left upper arm over your right thigh.
+Continue to use your breath, lengthening as you inhale, twisting as you exhale.
 Come back through High Lunge as you inhale and step back to Downward-Facing Dog.
-Switch sides and repeat. starting with Downward-Facing Dog.
+Switch sides and repeat, starting with Downward-Facing Dog.

-From Downward-Facing Dog, walk your feet up toward your hands and come into a squat with your big toes together and your knees wide.
-Place your hands on the mat, shoulder-width apart or wider, bend your elbows, and keep your seat high as you hug your knees against the back of your arms, close to your armpits.
-Keep your gaze forward in front of your fingers as you shift your weight forward and start to lift your feet.
-Press the inner arches of your feet together and awaken your toes to ignite the power line up to your core.
+From Downward-Facing Dog, walk your feet toward your hands and come into a squat with your big toes together and your knees wide.
+Place your hands on the mat, shoulder-width apart or slightly wider, bend your elbows, and lift your seat as you hug your knees against the backs of your arms, as close to your armpits as you can manage.
+Keep your gaze forward in front of your fingers as you shift your weight forward and start to lift your feet in Bakasana.
+Press the inner arches of your feet together and awaken your toes to engage your core.
 Step back to Downward-Facing Dog.